fzzzy/mumulib/README.md

 [http://127.0.0.1:8000/examples/use_state/](http://127.0.0.1:8000/examples/use_state/)

-<input> elements whose name starts with "this." will automatically update the state when those inputs change.
+&lt;input&gt; elements whose name starts with "this." will automatically update the state when those inputs change.
 Validation can be performed by using JavaScript setter functions in your state tree or by using the built in html input types such as color, email, month, number, range, tel, time, url, etc.

 ```html
 <div>